sailfishos-mirror/bind9/doc/notes/notes-9.21.15.rst

   Previously, :iscman:`dig` could exit with an assertion failure when a server was specified before the :option:`dig -b` option.
 This has been fixed. :gl:`#5609`

-- Fix fuzzing builds.

-  Previously, fuzzing builds were broken due to typos in meson.build.

 - Skip buffer allocations if not logging.